yello-xyz/playfetch/README.md

 ## Running PlayFetch locally

-*Instructions below assume you are using Terminal on macOS.*

 ### Install node and npm

 The easiest way to install the latest version of **node** and **npm** is to run the [latest installer](https://nodejs.org/en/download).